Himmelt/BlockSniffer/README.md

 4. Multi thread to scan the world,no lag.
 5. Customizable work mode/range.
 6. Supports several formats of colors.
 Hex Value(#abcdef),Minecraft Color(&5/&e),Web Color(blue,magenta),MapColor.
-7. Add Gamma settings command
+7. Add Gamma settings command.
+8. Full command tabCompletions support.

 ### Attentions
 1. This mod only can be used in client side.